Skip to content

 Option 2: Share Buy-Back by the Company

 In this option, the company buys back your shares as an exiting shareholder.
 This type of share buy-back typically involves a selective purchase.
-It is essential to understand that the company is not offering to buy the shares of all shareholders; it is explicitly offering to repurchase the shares you own.
+The company is not offering to buy all shareholders’ shares.
+It is only repurchasing the ones you own.

 Once the company completes the share buy-back process and cancels the shares, it nullifies any associated rights.
 This decreases the total number of company shares issued.
 Consequently, each shareholder’s ownership stake increases proportionally to their existing shareholding.